-Evaporative Emission Control System Inspection (CAL and SEA Models)
+Evaporative Emission Control System Inspection (CAL, SEA and TH Models)

-- Inspect the canister as follows. - ORemove the upper fairing (see Upper Fairing Removal in the Frame chapter). - ORemove the canister [A], and disconnect the hoses from the canister. - OVisually inspect the canister for cracks or other damage. - ★If the canister has any cracks or bad damage, replace it with a new one.
+- Inspect the canister as follows. - ORemove the canister cover on the left side of the frame. - ORemove the canister [A], and disconnect the hoses from the canister. - OVisually inspect the canister for cracks or other damage. - ★If the canister has any cracks or bad damage, replace it with a new one.

-OThe canister is designed to work well through the motorcycle's life without any maintenance if it is used under normal conditions.
+O The canister is designed to work well through the motorcycle's life without any maintenance if it is used under normal conditions.

-- Check the liquid/vapor separator as follows. - ORemove the canister cover on the left side of the frame. - ODisconnect the hoses from the separator, and remove the separator [A]. - OVisually inspect the separator for cracks and other damage. - ★If the separator has any cracks or damage, replace it with a new one. - OTo prevent the gasoline from flowing into or out of the canister, hold the separator perpendicular to the ground. - Check the hoses of the evaporative emission control system as follows. - OCheck that the hoses are securely connected and clips are in position. - OReplace any kinked, deteriorated or damaged hoses. - ORoute the hoses according to Cable, Wire, and Hose Routing section in the Appendix chapter. - OWhen installing the hoses, avoid sharp bending, kinking, flattening or twisting, and route the hoses with a minimum of bending so that the emission flow will not be obstructed.
+- Check the liquid/vapor separator as follows. - ORemove the canister cover on the left side of the frame. - ODisconnect the hoses from the separator, and remove the separator [A]. - OVisually inspect the separator for cracks and other damage. - ★ If the separator has any cracks or damage, replace it with a new one. - OTo prevent the gasoline from flowing into or out of the canister, hold the separator perpendicular to the ground. - Check the hoses of the evaporative emission control system as follows. - OCheck that the hoses are securely connected and clips are in position. - OReplace any kinked, deteriorated or damaged hoses. - ORoute the hoses according to Cable, Wire, and Hose Routing section in the Appendix chapter. - OWhen installing the hoses, avoid sharp bending, kinking, flattening or twisting, and route the hoses with a minimum of bending so that the emission flow will not be obstructed.